Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 A Newbie Looking to Just Get Started

-Get the free version of Elementor if you’re still new to the ecommerce space and trying to get your sea legs.
-You’ll have enough functionality to get your hands dirty, and if you ever need more, you can hunt down third-party plugins, upgrade to Elementor Pro, or make the switch to Thrive.
+The free version of Elementor is the right page builder for you if you're still new to the e-commerce space and trying to get your sea legs.
+You'll have enough functionality to get your hands dirty, and if you ever need more, you can hunt down third-party plugins, upgrade to Elementor Pro, or make the switch to Thrive Architect.

 An Intermediate Marketer Looking for the Next Step

-Get Elementor Pro if you’re not quite sure where your project is headed just yet, but you’re determined to see it come to fruition – you can get a year of professional features for just $49.
-That’ll give you enough time to decide if you like Elementor Pro, while also making progress on your business and seeing where it’s at before it’s time to decide which tool you’ll use in a year.
+Elementor Pro would be a better page builder if you're not quite sure where your project is headed just yet, but you're determined to see it come to fruition – you can get a year of professional features for just $49.
+That'll give you enough time to decide if you like Elementor Pro, while also making progress on your business and seeing where it's at before it's time to decide which tool you'll use in a year.

 A Pro Looking for Ecommerce Functionality

-If you’re looking for the MOST value for your money as a professional marketer, either go with Thrive Architect as a one-time purchase or grab an ongoing Thrive Themes membership.
-You’re going to get a LOT of value here – not only do these tools all work together, but they’re an affordable way to get an incredible amount of functionality for virtually any type of content or ecommerce site you want to build.
+If you're looking for the MOST value for your money as a professional marketer, either go with Thrive Architect as a one-time purchase or grab an ongoing Thrive Themes membership to access the full Thrive suite of products.
+You're going to get a LOT of value there for your online business – not only do these tools all work together, but they're an affordable way to get an incredible amount of functionality for virtually any type of content or e-commerce site you want to build.
 Plus, your membership continues to get more valuable as Thrive Themes adds new templates and features!

 Do you agree with my verdict?
 Why or why not?
 Let me know in the comments!